JEP 505: Structured Concurrency (Fifth Preview)

 Observability

-We extend the new JSON thread-dump format added by JEP 444 to show StructuredTaskScope's grouping of threads into a hierarchy:
+We extend the JSON thread-dump format added for virtual threads to show how StructuredTaskScopes group threads into a hierarchy:

 $ jcmd <pid> Thread.dump_to_file -format=json <file>

 The JSON object for each scope contains an array of the threads forked in the scope, together with their stack traces.
-The owning thread of a scope will typically be blocked in a join method waiting for subtasks to complete; the thread dump makes it easy to see what the subtasks' threads are doing by showing the tree hierarchy imposed by structured concurrency.
-The JSON object for a scope also has a reference to its parent so that the structure of the program can be reconstituted from the dump.
+The owner thread of a scope will typically be blocked in a join method, waiting for subtasks to complete; the thread dump makes it easy to see what the subtasks' threads are doing by showing the tree hierarchy imposed by structured concurrency.
+The JSON object for a scope also has a reference to its parent, so that the structure of the program can be reconstituted from the dump.

 The com.sun.management.HotSpotDiagnosticsMXBean API can also be used to generate such thread dumps, either directly or indirectly via the platform MBeanServer and a local or remote JMX tool.